 Rice is the most common side dish.
 Big families usually enjoy fresh-baked chapati, an unleavened flatbread, and many Kenyans brew their own local beer to serve alongside the holiday meal.

 In cities, the Christmas feast typically concludes with dessert.
 Usually, sweets draw inspiration from holiday treats from other parts of the world.
 Cake and pudding are especially popular.
-Kenyans living in rural areas normally don’t finish their meals with dessert since the key ingredients for them are often seen as luxury items.

-How do Kenyans decorate for the holidays?
+How Do Kenyans Decorate for the Holidays?

 Kenyans often dress up their churches and homes in urban areas with balloons, green leaves, flowers, ribbons, and handmade paper decorations.
 Although shopping malls are often decorated inside with electric string lights, large outdoor light displays aren’t the norm in Kenya.